Gavin96/Dashboard/README.md

 # Dashboard
 Transfer from company changes

-Nosql 'Not only sql'   almost can't execute sql like Mongodb
+Nosql 'Not only sql', almost can't execute sql, like Mongodb